McTavishLab/R_OpenTree_tutorials/_episodes/01-find-taxa.md

 <!-- The column `number_matches` tells us how many -->

-Finally, the `flags` column tells us if our unique name has been flagged in the OTT (TRUE) or not (FALSE), and the type of flag if any.
-Flags are markers that indicate if the taxon in question should be included in further analyses of the Open Tree workflow.
-You can read more about flags in the [wiki](https://github.com/OpenTreeOfLife/reference-taxonomy/wiki/Taxon-flags).
+Finally, the `flags` column tells us if our unique name has been flagged in the OTT (TRUE) or not (FALSE).
+It also indicates the type of flag associated to the taxon.
+Flags are markers that indicate if the taxon in question is problematic and should be included in further analyses of the Open Tree workflow.
+You can read more about flags in the [Open Tree wiki](https://github.com/OpenTreeOfLife/reference-taxonomy/wiki/Taxon-flags).

 <br/>

 > ## Pro tip 1.1: Looking at "hidden" elements of a data object
 >
-> The 'match_names' object actually has more data that is not exposed on the screen and is not part of the main data structure.
+> The 'match_names' object has more data that is not exposed on the screen and is not part of the main data structure.
 This "hidden" data is stored in the attributes of the object.
 > All objects have at least one attribute, the class.
 Attributes can be accesed with the function `attributes()`, and are stored as a named list.
 >
 > > ## Explore the attributes of the 'match_names' object
 > >
 > >
 > > ~~~
-> > names(attributes(resolved_names))
+> > names(attributes(resolved_name))
 > > ~~~
 > > {: .language-r}
 > >
 > >
 > >
 > > ~~~
-> > [1] "names"              "row.names"          "original_order"
+> > [1] "names"              "row.names"          "class"
-> > [4] "original_response"  "match_id"           "has_original_match"
+> > [4] "original_order"     "original_response"  "match_id"
-> > [7] "class"
+> > [7] "has_original_match" "json_coords"
 > > ~~~
 > > {: .output}
 > >